 Reginald Zelnik Book Prize in History

 The Reginald Zelnik Book Prize in History, established in 2009 and sponsored by the Institute of Slavic, East European, and Eurasian Studies at the University of California, Berkeley, is awarded annually for an outstanding monograph published on Russia, Eastern Europe or Eurasia in the field of history in the previous calendar year.
 The Reginald Zelnik Book Prize in History carries a cash award.
-The award is presented in November at the ASEEES Annual Convention.
+The award is presented at the ASEEES Annual Convention.

 Rules of eligibility

 Rules of eligibility for the Reginald Zelnik Book Prize in History competition are as follows:

 - The copyright date inside the book must list the previous calendar year as the date of publication (for example, the book must have been published in 2016 to be eligible for the 2017 competition)